 - Each research group can submit at most 2 theses for consideration by the panel.
 If more than two theses are submitted from a single research group the committee will discuss this with the supervisors and head of the research group.

 - An electronic copy (in PDF format) of the thesis to be considered for the prize must be submitted to Giles Reger early February 2019 to fit in with the CPHC/BCS timetable but submissions can be made throughout the year.
-The following supporting evidence as a zipped file:
+The following supporting evidence should be provided as a zipped file:

 - The author's written agreement.